For the twelfth day in a row, the cicadas were deafening.

 They were very interesting, in a purely scientific sense.
 Having little else to occupy his mind with while Mycroft was at work, the man once known as Sherlock Holmes had turned his formidable intellect toward the study of insects.
 There were certainly plenty on hand here.
 He was spending his second Australian summer collecting specimens of the shrieking cicadas that congregated in the trees along the fence line of the house.

 It was all to do with finding new things; if not criminals, then lesser beings would have to do.
-Sherlock drew very little distinction between the two, so far as intellectual possibilities were concerned; he had always seen complexity in the most humble of creatures.
-Cicadas were really wonderfully designed and fascinating to study, and he had no idea why they seemed to be taken for granted in this country.
+Sherlock drew very little distinction between the two, so far as intellectual possibilities were concerned; a humble creature could still be a complex one.
+Cicadas were wonderfully designed and fascinating to study, and he had no idea why they seemed to be taken for granted in this country.
 They were far more interesting than cricket games, or reality television, or whatever else was flavour of the month just now; he'd only the week before remarked to Mycroft that he liked insects more than he liked people.
-They were of similar collective intelligence, but insects were less irritating to him and had no moral capacity for malice.
+They were of similar collective intelligence, but insects were less irritating to him and had no capacity for malice.

 Still, they weren't the brightest of creatures in the animal kingdom, and ridiculously easy to catch, provided you knew how to climb a tree and didn't mind the occasional bite.
 The chirping turquoise cicada that Sherlock now brought into the house, cradled gently in his cupped hands, was a new find.
 This one they called Blue Moon.
 Sherlock placed it in its terrarium and watched it flutter about in confusion for a few seconds, before it found footing on a small branch that he'd placed in there for it.